TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 For existing accounts, navigate to the Settings -> Features area of your Cosmos DB Mongo account.
 The option titled *Upgrade to Mongo server version 3.6* should be visible.
 - Option not visible: If this option does not appear for your account, you must file a support ticket request.
 - Option is visible: nIf the option is enabled for you, clicking the *Enable* button will start the migration.
 It will show as *Pending* in the features list for up to a couple of days.
-When it has completed, the account will show new connection strings in the Portal with `*.mongo.cosmos.azure.com`
+When it has completed, the account will show new connection strings in the Portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com` but it might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.

 **Important Note:** While generally 3.6 is compatible with 3.2, it is recommended a customer provision a new account through the portal and select the MongoDB server version 3.6 to try it out with their application on a dev or qa instance before considering updating the account backing any production workload.

 ### **Connecting to 3.6 after migration**
-Note that when using Azure Cosmos DB's API for MongoDB accounts, the 3.6 version of accounts have the endpoint in the format `*.mongo.cosmos.azure.com` whereas the 3.2 version of accounts have the endpoint in the format `*.documents.azure.com`.
+Note that when using Azure Cosmos DB's API for MongoDB accounts, the 3.6 version of accounts have the endpoint in the format `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com` whereas the 3.2 version of accounts have the endpoint in the format `*.documents.azure.com`.

 ### **Using 3.2 and 3.6**